Udon Noodles Nutrition, Benefits, How to Use and Side Effects

 Udon noodles - Dr. Axe

-Often described as a food that’s fun to eat, the chewy texture and mild flavor of udon noodles make them almost impossible not to like.
-(And don’t worry — if you can’t have wheat noodles, there are also brown rice udon noodle varieties for those of you with gluten sensitivities.)
+Often described as a food that’s fun to eat, the chewy texture and mild flavor of udon noodles make them almost impossible to dislike.
+And don’t worry if you can’t have wheat noodles, as there are also brown rice udon noodle varieties for those with gluten sensitivities.

-If you’re looking for a new comfort food this winter (or any season), udon noodle soup is sure to leave you feeling warm and satisfied.
-When you consume udon noodles made from whole grain flour, you get a nice of dose of complex carbohydrates, which help to prevent weight gain, cardiovascular problems as well as type 2 diabetes.
-(1)
+If you’re looking for a new comfort food, udon noodle soup is sure to leave you feeling warm and satisfied.
+Plus, when you consume udon noodles made from whole grain flour, you get a nice dose of complex carbohydrates, which help prevent weight gain, cardiovascular problems as well as type 2 diabetes.

-Let’s take a look at what are udon noodles, how can you use them and how they compare to other varieties of noodles.
+Let’s take a look at what udon noodles are, how you can use them and how they compare to other varieties of noodles.

 Ad